 The proxies named on the enclosed proxy card/ballot were appointed by the Board to vote the shares represented by the proxy card/ballot.
-Upon receipt by the Company of a properly signed and dated proxy card/ballot, the shares represented thereby will be voted in accordance with the instructions on the proxy card/ballot.
-If a stockholder does not return a signed proxy card/ballot, his or her shares cannot be voted by proxy.
-Stockholders are urged to mark the ovals on the proxy card/ballot to show how their shares are to be voted.
+Upon receipt by the Company of either a submitted Internet or phone vote or a properly signed and dated proxy card/ballot, the shares represented thereby will be voted in accordance with the stockholder's instructions.
+If a stockholder does not vote either by Internet, phone or returning a signed proxy card/ballot, his or her shares cannot be voted by proxy.
+Stockholders voting by returning a paper proxy card/ballot are urged to mark the ovals on the proxy card/ballot to show how their shares are to be voted.
 If a stockholder returns a signed proxy card/ballot without marking the ovals, the shares represented by the proxy card/ballot will be voted as recommended by the Board herein and in the proxy card/ballot.
-The proxy card/ballot also confers discretionary authority to the proxies to vote on any other matter not presently known to the Company that may properly come before the meeting.
+The proxy also confers discretionary authority to the proxy holders to vote on any other matter not presently known to the Company that may properly come before the meeting.